saadshahid22339922/gigalabs/README.md

 - [Docker] - To virtualize your whole project
 - [Redis] - An in memory data structure store

-And of course Dillinger itself is open source with a [public repository][efuse]
+And of course E-Fuse itself is open source with a [public repository][efuse]

 ## Installation